PPUC/Hardware_Out_8x10/README.md

 Out_8x10 as it has 18 outputs.
 8 high side switches and 10 low side switches which can form a 8x10 matrix but could also be used as simple high side and low side outputs.

 ## Power Supply
 The IO card must be supplied by 5 V (+-0.5 V) for logic and nominal 20 V for outputs.
-As these outputs are open source and open drain, the 20 V supply can actually be up to 26 V. In the circuit diagram the voltage is called 20 V.
+As these outputs are open source and open drain, the 20 V supply can actually be 7 V up to 26 V. In the circuit diagram the voltage is called 20 V.

 ## Controller
 A RP2040 is used for it's cost/performance ratio.
 It is the same controller that is used in the Raspberry Pi Pico.

 ## Communication Interfaces
-* RS_485: main communication interface for controlling outputs and scan inputs.
+* RS_485: main communication interface for controlling the outputs.
 Usually connected to a host interface like a PC or Raspberry Pi or similar.
 * USB C: for programming, debug and flashing
 * Serial Wire: alternative for programming, debug and flashing